hckmd/hckmd.github.io/japan-2023/tokyo-4.md

     </div>
 </div>

-We took the Skinkansen (bullet train) to Kyoto this day and headed towards Shinagawa station after checking out of the AirBnB.
+We took the Skinkansen (bullet train) to Kyoto this day and headed towards Shinagawa station, after checking out of the AirBnB.
 We had a couple of hours before the train left, so we had a wander near the station.

 We decided to check out the nearby university (Tokyo University of Marine Science and Technology) campus.
-Fortunately, there was a festival on at the campus and there were a lot of students running stalls and a market with local artists and makers selling a variety of things.
+Fortunately, there was a festival on at the campus and there were a lot of students running stalls, as well as a market with local artists and makers selling a variety of things.
 We spoke to a grad student (who happened to be dressed in a dinosaur suit for some reason), who explained that the stalls were run by different social clubs at the uni who were raising funds to run different activities and events.

 We also chatted to a woman who worked in the fishing industry in south Japan, near Nagisaka.